 If you play a lot of FPS or other action games, your biggest priorities are comfort and accessibility.
 Your hand will spend a lot of time resting on the keyboard, so it should not only be comfortable but also allow you to quickly and easily access all-important keys.

 If you prefer MMO or MOBA, the main application of a one-handed keyboard here is to allow you to run specific macros and capabilities in a quick and easy way.
 As such, the keyboard must obviously have programmable keys or it will not support combinations of commands at the touch of a button.

 Beyond the subjective requirements and preferences, which of the aforementioned hand keyboards can be considered the best overall?

-It is a complete and balanced product with some additional practical features and is well suited for action games and RPG games.
-In addition, its hybrid keys combine the best of both worlds: tactile feedback of mechanical keys and affordability of membrane keys.
+It is a complete and balanced product with some additional practical features and is well-suited for action games and RPG games.
+In addition, its hybrid keys combine the best of both worlds: tactile feedback of mechanical keys and the affordability of membrane keys.